edmundmiller/upset-altair/docs/index.rst

         title="Sample UpSet Plot"
     ).chart

+    chart

 For Polars usage and more advanced examples, check out the :doc:`examples/polars_example` in our example gallery.

 Contents
 --------